Ready for a vinous oxymoron? Sherry, for ages one of the most tradition-bound, staid and ignored wines in the world, is surging in popularity.

 Fill a highball glass one-third with pellet or crushed ice.
 Add the grenadine, Port, Cognac and lemon juice, and mix the ingredients with a swizzle stick (or long spoon).
 Pack the remainder of the glass with ice, then add the Sherry.
 Swizzle again.
 Pack the glass with ice until full, then top with the bitters.
 Garnish with mint sprig and serve with a straw.

-5 Sherries Top Restaurants and Bars Love Right Now
+5 Sherry Bottles at Top Restaurants and Bars